Kossi-Akplaka/beginer_project/README.md

 # beginer_project
-These are the project I decide to do on my own after my data science class
+These are the projects I decide to do on my own after my data science class